Skip to content

 Parameter Type Mandatory Default value Description

-queryLog.type enum (mysql, postgresql, csv, csv-client, console, none (see above)) no Type of logging target.
+queryLog.type enum (mysql, postgresql, timescale, csv, csv-client, console, none (see above)) no Type of logging target.
 Console if empty

 queryLog.logRetentionDays int no 0 if > 0, deletes log files/database entries which are older than ... days